Giveth/giveth-wiki/wiki/policy/Unicorn-onboarding.md

 ---------

 Note: phases 1&2 can happen in switched order, as can phases 4 & 5.
 Most of the nuts and bolts will be taken care of at different points throughout this process, and since there are so many pieces to secure, it’s important to have someone who serves as the point person for this part of the Unicorn DAC (chases down/supports new unicorns thru onboarding pieces).
-For the time being, I nominate myself, Loie, as I am excited and invested in this experiment!
-But super happy to hear if others are interested in helping steward parts of this process as they become attuned to it.
+For the time being, Loie fills this role.
+If others are interested in helping steward parts of this process (Yay!) as they become attuned to it, they are warmly welcomed to propose that.